You performed a search for: Areas of Interest: Community / Neighbourhood Volunteering

 • Cafeteria support

-Youth Justice Committee Volunteer Orillia Oro-Medonte Rama Ramara Severn
+Youth Justice Committee Volunteer Ramara Orillia Oro-Medonte Rama Severn

-Elizabeth Fry Society Simcoe Muskoka, Volunteer Program
+Elizabeth Fry Society Simcoe Muskoka, Barrie - Maple Ave, Volunteer Program

 Simcoe County, including Collingwood, Midland, Penetanguishene and Orillia

-Youth Justice Committee's (YJC) bring together youth 12-17 who have been involved in the criminal justice system, their parent(s), and trained members of the community.
-In this role:
+The Youth Justice Committee (YJC) bring together youth 12-17 who have been involved in the Criminal Justice System, their parent(s), and trained members of the community.
+Together, the youth plan and agree to make amends for their actions.
+This program offers youth alternative measures to the Criminal Justice System.

-* you would attend YJC meetings to determine appropriate and meaningful ways for the youth to make amends for their actions.
+* You would attend YJC meetings to determine appropriate and meaningful ways for the youth to make amends for their actions.

-* ensure that the youth is aware of the purpose of the meeting, and discuss police report information.
+* Ensure that the youth is aware of the purpose of the meeting and willing to discuss the matter.

-* explore perspectives of all parties, including the youth and others represented at t he meeting, such as community members, community agency representatives, and the parent(s).
+* Explore the perspectives of all parties, including the youth and others represented at the meeting, such as community members, community agency representatives, and the parent(s).

-* present and agree upon appropriate sanctions for the youth.
+* Present and agree upon appropriate and meaningful sanctions for the youth to complete in order to be successful in the program.

-* respect the confidentiality of the youth and other YJC members.
+* Respect the confidentiality of the youth and other YJC members throughout the process.

 Age-Friendly Orillia Advisory Committee